-(3) Initiate or maintain a peripheral intermittent or secondary intravenous infusion containing an antibiotic;
+(3) Initiate or maintain an intermittent or secondary intravenous infusion containing an antibiotic;

-(4) Prepare or reconstitute only an antibiotic additive to be administered through a peripheral infusion;
+(4) Prepare or reconstitute an antibiotic additive to be administered through an intravenous infusion;

 (5) Inject heparin or normal saline to flush an intermittent infusion device or heparin lock, including, but not limited to, bolus or push;